 - You may start by substituting one or two feeds in a day and gradually progress to stopping fully.
 This is preferable as the body gets time to regulate the change and will eventually stop producing milk.

 - Be careful not to stimulate the nipples as this can start milk production.

 - Refrain from pumping your milk often because your body may take it as a cue to produce more milk.
 In case you feel engorged, slowly hand pump to express milk sufficient enough to lessen your distress.

-- Taking mild painkillers like acetaminophen or ibuprofen can prove useful in combating the pain and swelling.
-Please consult your doctor first before taking any medication.
-You can also discuss with your doctor regarding taking some prescribed drugs for suppressing milk supply.
+- You can also discuss with your doctor regarding taking some prescribed drugs for suppressing milk supply.

 - Dehydration may prompt your body to increase milk production.
 You can stay hydrated to ensure that your milk supply is stable.
 It must be noted that studies have shown that increased water consumption does not increase the supply of milk.

 - You can try natural remedies to dry up breast milk like drinking sage tea.
 You can also use sage essence mixed with your favourite drink.